lidofinance/scripts/README.md

 ### Network setup

-By default, you should start composing new scripts and test leveraging forked networks.
+By default, you should start composing new scripts and test using forked networks.
 You have two forked networks to work with:

 - `mainnet-fork`